-Written by Chris Bourke, the following story was first published in the NZ Listener in March 2001.
-It looks at the changes made in the way New Zealand charts were collated at the time, moving from a purely sales based chart, albeit one that was widely regarded as less than clean, to a more populist chart with a large element of mainstream airplay added to the numbers.
+This story was first published in the NZ Listener in March 2001.
+It looks at the changes made in the way New Zealand charts were collated at the time, moving from a purely sales-based chart — albeit one that was widely regarded as less than clean — to a more populist chart with a large element of mainstream airplay added to the numbers.
 It was very controversial at the time.

 Just before Christmas, Judy Bailey brought us the news, and it was good.
 The young New Zealand band Fur Patrol was “outselling the best in the business,” she announced.
 The band’s song ‘Lydia’ had reached No.1 on the New Zealand singles charts.

 But if a TV crew had visited a record store just a couple of weeks earlier, the good news would have been a little confusing.
 ‘Lydia’ was then at No.16 on the charts — but in the racks of the stores, it was nowhere to be seen.

 Had they sold out?
 No chance.
 Because at that stage, ‘Lydia’ didn’t exist as a single.
 How bizarre.

 The song was being thrashed on radio stations, and it was this airplay success that led the record company, Warner Brothers, to rush-release ‘Lydia’ as an actual, hold-in-your-hand CD single.

 How can it happen that a song that doesn’t exist as a single gets onto the singles charts?
 For years, there have been rumours about the accuracy and honesty of New Zealand charts — but the case of ‘Lydia’ highlighted for all to see the fact that they are not as they seem.